 Since then, I learned how you can champion your communication.

 I help women to infuse their voice in their care, clearly communicate what they want to say, and have a real plan of action so they can partner with their doctor and never leave another doctor’s visit feeling unheard again.

 With few conversations as significant or scary as talking to a doctor, yours should be carefully curated, clear, and consistent to get you through your care – beginning to end – no matter why you need care.

 Why focus on women?
 Because what you do is so extraordinary!

-You step in!
-As a woman, you may have one or many who depend on you for all kinds of support and in order to be there for them,
+As a woman, you may have one or many people who depend on you for all kinds of support and to be there for them…

-While it may not be surprising that women use the health care system at a higher percentage than men do, women are also most likely to be at the side of a friend or an aging parent at their doctor visits.
+While it may not be surprising that women use the health care system at a higher percentage than men, women are also most likely to be at the side of a friend or an aging parent at their doctor visits.

-Women step in every day to advocate and to be informal caregivers for friends and loved ones without ever being guided through any part of the health care system – being there is an act of love – and courage!
+Every day women advocate and become informal caregivers for friends and loved ones, without ever being guided through any part of the health care system – being a support person is an act of love – and courage!